elucian/bee/syntax/composite.md

 So next program will print: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,

 ```
--- elements in matrix can be accessed using a cycle
+-- elements in matrix can be accessed using while
 create i := 0;
 create x := length(mat);

-cycle:
+while:
   write (mat[x], ',');
   i += 1;
   stop if i = x;
-cycle;
+while;

 ```
 Printing the entire matrix will use multiple rows to represent a matrix approximation.